adamazon/adamazon-code/README.md

 - Even for the reviewers with the most number of the reviews, the distribution of helpfulness and grades for their reviews are the same as global distribution.
 - We also observed around 0.3 correlation between the review length and the helpfulness rate.
 - Also, the product reviews are very tail heavy.
 75% of the total product grades are 4 or over that.
-- We look at the number of persons with reviews more than 200 which turns out to aorund 10 people only.
+- We look at the number of persons with reviews more than 200 which turns out to around 10 people only.

 ### Failed attempts

 - We tried looking at word occurences (based on review content) but didn't find any relevant insight (still looking further).
 - We also tried to find an example of Social Proof by observing the time-series data for product grade without success.
-- We also looked for interesting correlation between product meta-data and reviews but didn't found any.
+- We also looked for interesting correlations between product meta-data and reviews but didn't found any.

 ### Proposed Approach

 We already wet our hands with TF-IDF clustering to explore the review data on helpfulness.
 As expected, TF-IDF is unstable for such short document lengths (50% of reviews have less than 576 words, 75% have less than 1373 words).
-We propose more sophisticated word embeddings such as [Star Space](https://github.com/facebookresearch/StarSpace) to capture text.
+We propose a more sophisticated word embeddings such as [Star Space](https://github.com/facebookresearch/StarSpace) to capture text.

-We will improve our correlations analysis for general features by training a machine learning algorithms to confirm that we can't easily predict reviews rank using only these features.
+We will improve our correlations analysis for general features by training a machine learning algorithm to confirm that we can't easily predict reviews rank using only these features.

 We will try to find, based on reviews history over time, if we can predict next